radiant-rstats/radiant.data/inst/app/tools/help/manage.md

 ### Load data

 The best way to load and save data for use in Radiant (and R) is to use the R-data format (rda or rds).
 These are binary files that can be stored compactly and read into R quickly.
-Select `rda` (or `rds`) from the `Load data of type` dropdown and click `Choose Files` to locate the file(s) you want to load on your computer.
+Select `rda` (or `rds`) from the `Load data of type` dropdown and click `Browse` to locate the file(s) you want to load on your computer.

 You can get data from a spreadsheet (e.g., Excel or Google sheets) into Radiant in two ways.
 First, you can save data from the spreadsheet in csv format and then, in Radiant, choose `csv` from the `Load data of type` dropdown.
 Most likely you will have a header row in the csv file with variable names.
 If the data are not comma separated you can choose semicolon or tab separated.
-To load a csv file click 'Choose files' and locate the file on your computer.
+To load a csv file click 'Browse' and locate the file on your computer.

 > **Note:** For Windows users with data that contain multibyte characters please make sure your data are in ANSI format so R(adiant) can load the characters correctly.